 Protecting the Angel Oak for Future Generations

-The land is currently owned by the City of Charleston.
+The City of Charleston currently owns the land.
 Because the tree's root system is so intertwined with the adjacent forest, the Lowcountry Land Trust purchased the surrounding acreage in 2014 to protect the area from further development.
-You can donate to the Lowcountry Land Trust here…

 The reason it's so important to have a strong forrest surrounding the tree is because it protects the Angel Oak from hurricanes and filters out pollutants that could potentially damage the tree.